-- Complete the Route 50 Corridor Study discussed in Planning Area 5. - Provide shared entrances and access roads to improve access and traffic movement on Route 50. - Continue to work with CDTA to provide transit access to this area. - Examine ways to alleviate traffic impacts - Consider creating connector roads with pedestrian accommodations as development occurs.
-Locations could include Lowes Drive /Old Gick Road and Perry/Jones Roads. - Deter through traffic to reduce impacts on neighborhoods. - Explore the feasibility of connector roads to reduce congestion, especially as new developments are proposed.
+- Complete the Route 50 Corridor Study discussed in Planning Area 5-and including the boulevard and gateway themes. - Provide shared entrances and access roads to improve access and traffic movement on Route 50. - Continue to work with CDTA to provide transit access to this area. - Examine ways to alleviate traffic impacts - Consider creating connector roads with pedestrian accommodations as development occurs.
+Locations could include Lowes Drive /Old Gick Road and Perry/Jones Roads. - ❖ Deter through traffic to reduce impacts on neighborhoods. - Explore the feasibility of connector roads to reduce congestion, especially as new developments are proposed.